-The Water Flow Switch is installed at the boiler outlet to prevent burner operation in the event of inadequate water flow through the boiler.
-The Water Flow Switch is a single pole, normally open switch that will close its contacts when increasing water flow rate is encountered.
-This switch is factory-set, but may require field adjustment.
-The contacts will open when the flow rate drops below the adjusted setting and the gas valve(s) will close turning off the gas to the burners.
+The water flow switch is installed at the boiler outlet to prevent burner operation in the event of inadequate water flow through the boiler.
+It is a single pole, normally open switch that will close its contacts when increasing water flow rate is encountered.
+The water flow switch is factory-set, but may require field adjustment.
+The contacts will open when the flow rate drops below the adjusted setting causing the gas valve(s) to close which will turn off the gas to the burners.